Benefits of a Hunter Automatic Sprinkler System

 Hunter offers three primary spray bodies: the Pro-Spray, the PRS30, and the PRS40.
 The Pro-Spray is our standard spray body, and is compatible with all Hunter nozzles.
 The Pro-Spray PRS30 looks similar to the Pro-Spray, but includes a built-in 30 PSI pressure regulator that ensures optimal water pressure with standard nozzles.
 The Pro-Spray PRS40 pairs the Pro-Spray body with a 40 PSI pressure regulator, and is designed to be paired with the highly efficient MP Rotator nozzles.

 Hunter offers a variety of fixed and adjustable spray nozzles to fit any application.
-Pro Adjustable Nozzles allow the user to set the arc between 45 and 360 degrees for convenience and precision.
+Pro Adjustable Nozzles allow the user to set the arc between 45 and 360 degrees for convenience and accuracy.
 Pro Fixed Nozzles feature fixed-arc settings for solid coverage along well-defined angles.

 For optimal water efficiency, Hunter offers the revolutionary MP Rotator—a long-awaited alternative to traditional spray nozzles.
 The MP Rotator emits several rotating streams of water at low application rate, which uses less water and ensures the landscape receives only the amount of water it needs to thrive.
 MP Rotators are proven to decrease water use by 30% over traditional spray nozzles.